Ida’s remnants to bring possible flooding, tornadoes to D.C. region on Wednesday

 Hazards: Localized damaging winds from downbursts and brief tornadoes.

 Discussion: A tropical air mass will overspread the Mid-Atlantic as a warm front lifts north during the morning hours.
-That warm front may stall near or just south of the Mason-Dixon Line, perhaps in the northern suburbs of Washington D.C. or near Baltimore.
+That warm front may stall near or just south of the Mason-Dixon Line, perhaps in the northern suburbs of Washington or near Baltimore.
 That warm front will impart a bit of extra twist in the lower atmosphere, which could help focus storms and bolster their proclivity to rotate.

 - Pockets of strong to severe thunderstorms will abruptly develop during the afternoon hours and shift east with time, tapping into wind shear, or a change of wind speed and/or direction with height, brought about by Ida’s leftover spin.
 That will help storms rotate.
 Any tornadoes that form will be quick-hitting, erratic and may come with little warning.
 Cloud bases will also be low to the ground given the moisture-rich environment, obscuring any funnels and making them challenging to see.

-- Tornado watches will likely be issued shorty after lunchtime for the area.
+- Tornado watches will likely be issued shortly after lunchtime for the area.
 That’s a sign to stay alert in the event warnings are issued.
 Warnings are an immediate call-to-action that necessitates seeking shelter.